bhagyesh18/Ecommerce-Microservices/README.md

 # Ecommerce-Microservices
 This project is for understanding how spring boot microservices can be created and how can they communicate with each other.
-Also, includes how to set up the discovery server and proxy server so Angular or Rest UI can call these REST based microservices endpoint.
+Also, includes how to set up the discovery server, proxy server with fault tolerance such circuit breaker using Hystrix.

 Spring Boot Projects as Microservices</br>
 Spring Cloud microservices </br>